HaleyFogelson/SongAndImageMatcher/README.md

 - Haley Fogelson
 - Dylan Robinson

-##Describe the problem you are trying to address,
+## Describe the problem you are trying to address
 - Finding a song that goes with an Image from spotify
 -  We can get audio features from a song through the spotify api
 - Valence, energy, acousticness, speechiness, danceability, etc.